Dave Dennis (activist): Early life

-College
+Career

-Dave Dennis attended Dillard University in New Orleans and continued to ignore the civil rights protests until he met a young woman named Doris Castle, who supported the movement, and became involved with the movement through Castle.
+Dave Dennis attended Dillard University in New Orleans and continued to ignore the civil rights protests until he met Doris Castle, who supported the movement, and became involved with the movement through her.
 "She was handing out meeting flyers and speaking to a group of students on campus one afternoon.
-I thought she was cute, walked over to talk to her after her presentation and, sooner than I realized, agreed to attend a CORE demonstration," he said.
-This was Dennis' first demonstration, and he was part of a sit-in at a Woolworth store in New Orleans.
-This was his first of 30 arrests in relation to the Civil Rights Movement.
-However, the turning point when Dennis decided to become involved in the movement was a statement said in the meeting debating whether to continue the Freedom Rides or not when someone stood up and said, "There is no space in this room for both God and fear."
-He made a choice to be on that bus, to continue the ride.
-Dennis dropped out of school and started this new path of his life., although he eventually received his Bachelor of Arts and Bachelor of Science degrees from Dillard University and a Juris Doctor from the University of Michigan Law School.
+I thought she was cute, walked over to talk to her after her presentation and, sooner than I realized, agreed to attend a CORE demonstration," Dennis said.
+This was Dennis' first demonstration, as part of a sit-in at a Woolworth store in New Orleans.

+Dennis was one of the Freedom Riders to continue the original Freedom Ride from Alabama to Jackson, Mississippi in 1961.
+The freedom ride was the turning point in his activism.
+Dennis dropped out of school and started this new path of his life, although he eventually received his Bachelor of Arts and Bachelor of Science degrees from Dillard University and a Juris Doctor from the University of Michigan Law School.
+Dennis established CORE presence in Mississippi.
+He helped his local community by setting up a Home Industry Cooperative in Ruleville, which consisted of eighteen local women who made rugs, quilts, and aprons to sell to northern civil rights supporters.
+Dennis also spent time in Hattiesburg where he met a local woman, Mattie Bivins, whom he married.